 Signs of a Main Sewer Line Clog

 Sewer line clogs can lead to raw sewage backing up and oozing out of the drains, which can lead to major damage to the home and costly sewer line repairs or replacement.
+Knowing what the warning signs of a blockage may be, can help know when to remove that sewer line clog, and keep the plumbing system flowing.

 Common Red Flags to Watch For